-Finally leaving the city of Florence, we found the rolling, green hills of Tuscany, studded with the famous hill towns.
-They were all different, yet distinctly Tuscan, their walls and fortresses still preserved after so many centuries, their restaurants serving Chianti drawn from barrels, with big platters of meat, cheese and hunks of bread.
+Leaving the city of Florence, orange-roofed buildings slowly give way to the rolling, green hills of Tuscany, studded with the famous hill towns.
+The towns are all different, yet somehow distinctly Tuscan, their walls and fortresses still preserved after so many centuries.
+In the villages, restaurants serve Chianti drawn from barrels, with big platters of meat, cheese and hunks of bread.

 We visited the tiny walled village of Monteriggioni where Gladiator was filmed, still fortified after all these years alone on the hillside.
 Grey clouds shrouded the village, before dispersing and letting the sunlight catch on the wet stone paths and houses.

 The ancient buildings shone in the light and through the gate were dramatic views of rain across the countryside.
 Inside the walls the few residents worked to sell souvenirs and wine to the visiting tourists.